5 min read

-Use the Time to Build Relationship
+Use the Time to Build Relationships

 An often overlooked but incredibly important aspect of one-on-one meetings is the opportunity to build relationships with your employees.
 It’s a chance to learn about them not only professionally but personally.
 Asking questions about what they enjoy and how they spend their time away from work is an important process of building relationships.

 Get Feedback from Employees

 One study looked at 360-degree assessments to see if there was a correlation between leaders who asked for feedback and leadership effectiveness.
-They found top-ranked leaders who scored at the 83rd percentile on leadership effectiveness were also at the top for asking for constructive feedback.
+They found that top-ranked leaders who scored at the 83rd percentile on leadership effectiveness were also at the top for asking for constructive feedback.
 Feedback should be viewed as a gift where someone has the courage to provide input on something you may not necessarily see.

 What Is One to One Coaching, Really?